 Guests shall conduct themselves at all times in a courteous and respectful manner with due regard and consideration for the dignity, comfort and enjoyment of the Club by others.
 Honesty, integrity, morality and good sportsmanship are the expected standards of conduct and etiquette when using Club facilities.

-Smoking is not permitted in any of the Club's buildings.
-Cigarette and cigar remains must be disposed of properly and not left on the grounds or golf course.
+In accordance with Los Angeles City Code, smoking is not permitted inside any of the Club’s buildings or outdoor dining patios.
+Cigarette and cigar trash must be disposed of properly and not left on the grounds or golf course.

 Personal dress should exhibit good taste at all times and be appropriate for the activity and Club location being utilized.
 Country club casual or resort casual is the general style of dress expected for most areas of the Clubhouse, golf course, and golf practice areas.
 Exercise attire is appropriate in the fitness center, in the pool area and on the tennis courts.
 Exercise attire should be appropriately covered when going to and from an activity or when in the Clubhouse.